- Category: General Hunting and Shooting

 I love my X-Bolt Stainless Stalker in 270 WSM however recently I found an issue with shells not being ejected due to the long windage turret on the Nikon Monarch scope that deflects the shells right back into the rifle.
 It happens so quickly that it is difficult to even see that the shell has left the ejection port and has hit the turret.
 I had to use my camera in slow motion to see what was happening.
 After checking around I found that the problem apparently is most common with WSM calibers and is also common with other companies' bolt action rifles.

 I found that the ejecting shells hit directly into the teeth on the bottom of the turret.
 To solve the problem I filed off the teeth on the turret.
-Shells still hit the turret however now are deflected out of the rifle.
+Shells still hit the turret however now they are deflected out of the rifle.

 Shown in the video here is what I did to allow my 270 WSM to eject shells with a Nikon Monarch 4-16x42SF BDC rifle scope on my Browning X-Bolt Stainless Stalker.